Teaching the plot structure with middle school and high school students? Here are some talking points and plot structure activities.

 - Rising Action: Carl and Russell have numerous adventures.
 They make kind friends and escape enemies.

 - Climax: Carl and Russell defeat the enemies and safely arrive home, in time for Russell’s scouting event.

 - Falling Action:When Russell doesn’t have an adult figure present, Carl steps in.
 Carl and Russell realize they have a loving relationship.

 - Resolution: Carl is indeed living out his dreams, having a little boy to count cars with and eat ice-cream.

 Starting with a familiar (and clean!) story for a plot structure diagram will give students confidence to plot stories they are just learning.
 Popular television shows and other movies will work as well.
 Bring in pop culture to add to your plot diagram activities.

 Clarify the story through the plot structure.

-I typically use this activity when we’ve read a difficult story.
-I will draw the triangle on the board or project it digitally.
+If you have a difficult story to plot or a particularly interesting short story to teach plot diagram, use an interactive activity.
+I draw the triangle on the board or project it digitally.
 As students enter the room, I’ll hand them a sticky note and ask them to write a part from the story.
 Then, they’ll add the sticky note to the appropriate part of the plot structure.
 Doing this is a scaffolding technique.
 Students can take a risk in a low-pressure way, and if someone makes a mistake, you can easily fix it.

 Since the sticky notes are easy to move, we can easily correct placement as we discuss the story.
 I normally take a picture of the finished chart and share it with students.